Core Movements

 - Line (For going to a specific line number)

-- Column (For going to a specific column number)
+- Char (For going to a specific column number)

 Current